 Stages of Addiction

-We have seen first hand how addiction affects Oklahoma City, OK.
-Treatment centers in Oklahoma City see the damage of addiction on the community can be devastating.
-Commonly, people dependent on drugs or alcohol don’t know how addiction progresses and when to get help.
-There are five stages of addiction and the more it progress, the more negative consequences come as a result.
+Residents of Oklahoma City have seen first hand how addiction can spiral out of control.
+Not only do individuals experience the affects, but the damage of addiction on the community can be devastating.
+Commonly, people dependent on drugs or alcohol don’t know how their addiction progresses and when to get help.
+There are five stages of addiction and the more it progresses, then the more negative consequences come.
 The stages of addiction can occur regardless of casual or regular use and can happen to anyone.

 Stage One: Experimentation